 Consultation on the content of RSE happened in May 2021 with all parents being able to access the appropriate resources.
+A further consultation occurred in June 2024, with parents being provided with the policy, curriculum overview, useful links to DfE documentation and an ability to access the Diocesan approved resources that are used within curriculum delivery.

-Parents of Year 7 will be given the same opportunity each year to allow them to access the materials and review their content.
+Parents of Year 7 will also be given the opportunity each year, to ensure that there is a consensus, understanding and opportunity to contribute to our approaches to the policy and curriculum content.
 Parents are asked to contact school if they have any questions regarding the content of RSE.